 Managing perimenopause and menopause :

-As women approach menopause, it’s important to be proactive about managing one’s health.
+As women approach menopause, being proactive about managing one’s health is important.

 This can be difficult for many women, but some things can be done to ease the transition and promote overall wellness.

-First, it’s important to maintain healthy habits like eating a balanced diet and getting regular exercise.
+First, it’s important to maintain healthy habits like eating a balanced diet and exercising regularly.

 Additionally, it’s important to stay informed about the changes that occur during this time and to seek medical help if necessary.

 - Talk to your doctor.
 Seek professional guidance about your symptoms and treatment opinions such as hormone replacement therapy.